 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

-Intended learning outcomes: Present important features and possible values referring to the user and the product or product family.
+Intended learning outcomes: Present important features and possible values referring to a product.
 Differentiate between a convergent product structure and a divergent product structure.
 Disclose the VA analysis within the VAT analysis.
-Differentiate between continuous demand and discontinuous demand.
-Explain the product variety concept.
-Describe unit cost and transportability of an item.
-Disclose the T analysis within the VAT analysis and its relation to the product variety concept.

 Figure 4.4.2.1 shows the first group of features.